mlochbaum/bqn-libs/README.md

 BQN utilities.
 Scripts resembling these may become part of a standard library at some point but for now they're not.
 They shouldn't be assumed to be stable or well-tested.

-For usage, see export lists at the top of each file, and function descriptions in the comments below.
+Here's what there is.
+For usage, see export lists at the top of each file.

 - strings.bqn: common string operations like split, replace, and so on (no regex)
 - primes.bqn: fast-ish sieve with typical prime and factoring utilities